databrickslabs/cicd-templates/README.md

 At the top-level, you have different environments.
 Per each environment you could describe any amount of jobs.
 Job description should follow the [Databricks Jobs API](https://docs.databricks.com/dev-tools/api/latest/jobs.html#create).

-However, there is some advanced behaviour for a `dbx launch command`.
+However, there is some advanced behaviour for a `dbx launch`.

 When you run `dbx launch` with a given deployment file (by default it takes the deployment file from `conf/deployment.json`), it will do te following:
 - Find the deployment conf in deployment-file